-Staff employed by the Utility Regulator are civil servants and as such are automatically enrolled into the Northern Ireland Civil Service pension arrangements (Employer's contribution currently 22.8%).
-Information about pensions can be found at
+Staff employed by the Utility Regulator are civil servants and as such are automatically enrolled into the Northern Ireland Civil Service pension arrangements.
+Information about pensions can be found at www.finance-ni.gov.uk/civilservicepensions-ni.

 Place of Work